Skip to main

 How to beat it: This all comes down to forming strong, long-term relationships with carriers.
 Continually working with reliable carriers increases trust and reduces the risk of shady practices for the sake of short-term gain.

-Better Prevention through Technology, Training, and Processes
+Better Prevention through Technology, Training, Assets, and Processes

 Freight is a fast-moving industry with complex parts.
 Even on a perfect day, it’s a challenging environment to work in.
 Throw in freight fraud and the constantly evolving sophistication of attacks, and it becomes even harder.
 It’s not a forgiving industry in terms of mistakes, which is why training, technologies, and processes are so important.